simonrus/aff3ct-bfe/README.md

 # Introduction (Motivation)
 The project allows 3rd party applications to remotely encode/decode messages using different FEC codecs from AFF3CT library

-The messages and codec settings are transmitted using RPC text protocol based on protobuf (will be moved to flatbuffers later).
+The messages and codec settings are transmitted using RPC over flatbuffers

 The project can be used to compare FEC codec implementations with a well-known reference implementation

+# Current state
+Still in development phase!

+Rename from MISSFEC -> aff3ct-bfe (Aff3ct backend-fronend)

 # Components
 This project provides backend and sample python-frontend for the Fast Forward Error Correction toolbox.